Andrew Theophanous: Family

 Theophanous is married to Dr. Kathryn Eriksson, an archaeologist and high school teacher.
 In November 2005, she was elected as a Brimbank Horseshoe Bend Ward Councillor.
-Theophanous' brother Theo Theophanous is a former state Labor politician.
-His niece Kat Theophanous is the current member for Northcote.
+Theophanous' brother Theo Theophanous is a former state Labor politician and minister.
+Theo's daughter and Andrew's niece Kat Theophanous is also a state Labor politician and is the member for Northcote since 2018.